 ASK

-Market Mike’s Hot Honey to young adults who are unlikely to try intensely spicy foods.
+Introduce Mike's Hot Honey to young adults who are open to experimenting with the flavors of their favorite foods.

 INSIGHT